Home > Guides > how to start a small clothing business from home

 Transform your business idea into a legally recognized entity that protects you and builds customer trust.

+a.
 Select the Right Business Type for Your Goals

+b.
 Prepare Your Essential Documentation

-- Collect your PAN card and Aadhaar card as primary identification documents.
+• Collect your PAN card and Aadhaar card as primary identification documents.

-- Arrange address proof and recent bank statements for verification purposes.
+• Arrange address proof and recent bank statements for verification purposes.

-- Gather high-quality photographs meeting official specifications.
+• Gather high-quality photographs meeting official specifications.

-- Secure business address documentation such as rental agreements, utility bills, or property papers.
+• Secure business address documentation, such as rental agreements, utility bills, or property papers.

-GST Registration Requirements and Timing
+c.
+GST Registration & Other Requirements

-- You need GST Registration when your annual turnover exceeds Rs.
+• You need GST Registration when your annual turnover exceeds Rs.
 40 lakhs (Rs.
-20 lakhs in northeastern states)
+20 lakhs in northeastern states).
+(Rs.
+500 to 2000)

 Step 4: Plan Your Money and Get Funding